Guide for creating a successful charity website

 A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.

 “It’s hard to overstate the importance of creating buyer personas.
-“Whether your organization is engaged in B2B, B2C, or non-profit marketing makes little difference.
+“Whether your organisation is engaged in B2B, B2C, or non-profit marketing makes little difference.
 Why?
-Because the creation of buyer personas should inform everything you do as a business owner or inbound marketing professional.”
-Bob Ruffolo.
+Because the creation of buyer personas should inform everything you do as a business owner or inbound marketing professional.” – Bob Ruffolo.
 Bob goes into greater detail on why you need to create buyer personas

 Keep in mind, buyer personas should be evaluated and reviewed regularly.
 This helps ensure everyone at you non-profit organisation fully understands your personas and that they’ll continue to align website projects against them.